bmatcuk/go-vagrant/README.md

 func (*VagrantClient) Status() *StatusCommand
 ```

+Options:
+* **MachineName** (default: `""`) - The name or ID of a vagrant VM to retrieve
+  the status for.
+If unspecified (default), the status of all VMs in the
+  current directory will be returned.

 Response:
 * **Status** - a map of vagrant machine names to a string describing the
   status of the VM.